MarijQ/Car-Comparison-Tool/README.md

 Each website offers a unique set of data related to used car listings, including details like model, price, engine size, hp, mpg etc.

-#### Tech Stack
+--- Tech Stack ---

 - **Scrapy**:  Orchestrated the web scraping process, data processing and data storgage.
 - **Selenium**: Helped us interact with dynamic content on the websites.
 - **Splash**:  Allowed us to render pages with JavaScript content in a headless browser before scraping.
-- **PostgreSQL**: The relational database used to store and process the scraped data.
+- **PostgreSQL**:  Used to store and process the scraped data.
-- **Python**: The main programming language used to write the scraping scripts, data processing, and dashboard logic.
+- **Python**:  Used to write the scraping scripts, data processing, and dashboard logic.
 - **Tkinter**:

 ## Scraping and Data Collection